PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 Enter EVELYN.
 Alexey knew they needed a dollar estimate of the impact.

 "Instead of building the entire backend, we built a simple [fake door test](https://posthog.com/tutorials/fake-door-test) on the frontend.
-Users could select their preferred tier, but at checkout we let them know that they were being upgraded to the best tier and at the cheapest price.
+Users would select their preferred tier, but at checkout we let them know that they were being upgraded to the best tier and at the cheapest price.
 In reality, this was actually the existing one-size-fits-all pricing.

-Now we knew how much money the company could make by implementing tiered pricing.
-We prioritzed it immediately and it was incredibly easy to ask the rest of the company to work on this for a few months!"
+Now we knew how much money the company could stand to make!
+We prioritzed it immediately and it was incredibly easy to ask the rest of the company to work on this for a few months."

 ## Problem 3: Your experiment win size is low